-A sunny month with warm waters, the sun will reach it strongest intensity so make sure you are prepared by packing sun block with a high factor of protection.
+A sunny month with warm waters, the sun will reach it peak intensity, so make sure you are prepared by packing sunblock with a high protection factor.

 - Iguanas nest on North Seymour and Fernandina.

-- It is the perfect time for snorkelling.
+- It is the perfect time for snorkeling.

 - The Frigatebird mating season begins on San Cristobal and Genovesa Islands.

-The peak of the wet season is over, and the islands turn green and full of (new-born) life.
-April and May are considered the best months to visit Galapagos however, this is purely subjective.
+The peak of the wet season is over, and the islands turn green and are full of (newborn) life.
+April and May are considered the best months to visit Galapagos; however, this is purely subjective.